STEMManagement/STEM-Surge-7.0/README.md

 The website (www.stemmanagement.com) has installers and more information.

 The code released here is running in production environments; it can be used directly, and serve as a set of examples on how developers might create their own extensions to the platform.

+Notes:

+When a class type is prefixed with an underscore, prefer the type without the underscore.

+Custom DeploymentControllers should ALWAYS derive from STEM.Surge.DeploymentController or STEM.Surge.FileDeploymentController if they're not deriving from another DeploymentController

+Custom Instructions should ALWAYS derive from STEM.Surge.Instruction if they're not deriving from another Instruction

+When Instruction._Run() returns false the configured FailureAction will be invoked

+When Instruction._Run() adds to the Exceptions collection an error file will be created

+  ONLY when Instruction._Run() returns false (regardless of the Exceptions collection state) will the configured FailureAction be invoked